 - 1. Park on a level surface, activate hazard flashers and set parking brake. - 2.
 Place gearshift lever in P (Park) and turn engine OFF. - 3.
-Remove the spare tire, jack and lug wrench. - 4.
+Remove the spare tire and the jack and lug wrench which are under the spare tire. - 4.
 Locate pry off notch (if equipped) and remove the center ornament from the aluminum wheel with the tapered end of the wheel nut wrench that came with your vehicle.
 Insert and twist the handle, then pry against the wheel.